overbaard/overbaard/docker/README.md

 # Setting up the Jira instance

-The instructions are similar for Jira 8 and Jira 9.
-The Jira 8 ones are a bit longer just to add a bit more context.
+The instructions are similar for all supported Jira version (currently just) Jira 9.
+Just replace 'jira9' with 'jirax', where 'x' is the Jira version

-## Jira 8
+## Jira 9
 These instructions are kept short.
 See the 'First time setup' section in the [Developer guide](https://overbaard.github.io/docs/developer-guide.html) for more details.

 In a terminal run